14 Best Things to Do in Mendocino, CA

 Official site: http://www.mendocinoartcenter.org

-Taking place every Friday between noon and 2pm, the Mendocino Farmers' Market features fresh produce with a great ocean view.
-On Main Street, surrounded by Mendocino's Historic Preservation District, antique homes and well-preserved cottages add an extra appeal to the farmers' market, as do the friendly faces of the community.
-Other community events of Mendocino include Second Saturday celebrations, Summer Art Fairs, and the Mendocino Music Festival in July.
+The Mendocino Farmers' Market features fresh produce with a great ocean view.
+It occurs every Friday between noon and 2pm, between May and October.
+Much of the fun takes place on Main Street, surrounded by Mendocino's Historic Preservation District.
+These antique homes and well-preserved cottages add an extra appeal to the farmers' market, as do the friendly faces of the community.

 Address: 44901 Main Street, Mendocino, California